IBM-OSS-Support/DataSynchronization/README.md

 In the realm of modern data management, DataSynchronization proves to be an essential tool.
 By combining the capabilities of [Apache SeaTunnel OSS](https://seatunnel.apache.org/) with the functionality of IBM UI, it offers reliable performance, a user-friendly design, and real-time synchronization, along with other key features.

 For enterprises and users grappling with the complexities of contemporary data management, DataSynchronization emerges as a practical solution.
 Serving as a one-step solution for Data Integration and Synchronization needs, it provides a straightforward approach to address the challenges associated with managing data in today's landscape.
 Whether you're dealing with intricate datasets or streamlining data processes, DataSynchronization is a strategic choice for effective and efficient data management.

+*More here to call out what we do in addition to Apache Seatunnel* Why should they use this instead of going directly to Apache Seatunnel?
+Security vulnerabilities, bug fixes, Better UI?
+How is better UI?
+Unit testing?
+QA?
+Containerization easy to consume/deploy?
+Anything else for value add?

 ## How do I download DataSynchronization?